2009 Southland Conference men's basketball tournament

-The 2009 Southland Conference men's basketball tournament, a part of the 2008-09 NCAA Division I men's basketball season, will take place March 12–15, 2009 at the Merrell Center in Katy, Texas.
-The winner of the tournament will receive the Southland Conference's automatic bid to the 2009 NCAA Tournament.
+The 2009 Southland Conference men's basketball tournament, a part of the 2008-09 NCAA Division I men's basketball season, took place March 12–15, 2009 at the Merrell Center in Katy, Texas.
+The winner of the tournament received the Southland Conference's automatic bid to the 2009 NCAA Tournament.

 Format

-The top eight eligible men's basketball teams in the Southland Conference receive a berth in the conference tournament.
-After the conference season, teams are seeded by conference record.
-The first round match-ups will be as shown below.
+The top eight eligible men's basketball teams in the Southland Conference received a berth in the conference tournament.
+After the conference season, teams were seeded by conference record.
+The first round match-ups were as shown below.